-If you wish to review lab results on-line, go to the following web address: https://fortress.wa.gov/doh/odwsentry/portal/odw/si/Disclaimer.aspx?Page=/portal/odw/si/findwatersystem.
-Aspx
+To review lab results on-line, enter the following web address into your browser. https://fortress.wa.gov/doh/odwsentry/portal/odw/si/Disclaimer.aspx?Page=/portal/odw/si/findwaters ystem.aspx

-That link will take you to a web site that requires the user to agree to conditions in order to view information.
-Click "I Accept" and enter Westside's public water system ID : 94950.
+That address will take you to a web site that requires the User to agree to conditions in order to view information.
+Click "I Accept", then "Submit".
+On the next screen that opens enter Westside's public water system ID: 94950 and then click "Submit".
 When you arrive at the WWA water system page click on "samples".
-For some reason you have to hit the "Collect Date" tab twice to bring up all the tests in a chronological order.
-We are also happy to provide you with laboratory documentation of water quality test results upon request
+There is a lot of other information about Westside Water on that site so feel free to explore.
+We are also happy to provide you with laboratory documentation of water quality test results upon request.